akhikhl/gretty/examples/farmJacoco/README.md

 # farmJacoco

-Example of webapp farm with enabled Jacoco code coverage.
+Example of client-side and server-side Jacoco code coverage with webapp farm.

 ## How to test